Code Girls: Recruitment

-In the months prior to the Japanese attack on Pearl Harbor, the United States Military began to recruit women to work for their various branches, as the men who previously occupied these positions were deployed overseas to fight in the war.
+In the months prior to the Japanese attack on Pearl Harbor, the United States Military began to recruit women to work for their various branches, as the men who previously occupied these positions were deployed overseas to serve on military bases and later after the attack, fight in the war.

 Many of the recruited women were hired to work as cryptographers and cryptanalysts by the United States Navy.
 These women had to be native to the United States, as to make sure that they had no ties to foreign countries.
 The government sought after young females who pioneered the STEM field and excelled in mathematics and world languages—often young college students and teachers with a driving motivation.
 After the attack, the Navy's recruitment activities and advertisements increased dramatically as the United States' joined the Allied Forces to fight Axis powers during World War II.

 During the recruitment process, the women were asked if they liked crossword puzzles and if they were engaged or wanted to be married.
 Those who answered 'yes' and 'no', respectively, were moved forward in the hiring process.
 The military were looking for women that were willing to relocate and had little to no ties to their current lifestyle.
 Candidates were invited to secret meetings where they were offered the opportunity to take a code-breaking training course and were sworn to secrecy- exposing their work was considered treason and could have been punishable by death.
 Those who passed the course were invited to Washington, D.C. after college graduation to join the Navy as civilian employees.